Ann Chiejine

-Ann Agumanu-Chiejine (born 2 February 1974) is a Nigerian former football goalkeeper who played for the Nigeria women's national football team at the inaugural 1991 FIFA Women's World Cup and 2000 Summer Olympics.
+Ann Agumanu-Chiejine (born 2 February 1974) is a Nigerian former football goalkeeper who was Nigeria’s first female goalkeeper, born in Mbaise, lmo state, She played for the Nigeria women's national football team at the inaugural 1991 FIFA Women's World Cup and 2000 Summer Olympics.
 She is an assistant coach for the U17 Nigerian women's team.